huixie90/cpp_papers/concat.md

 `concat_view`'s iterator's `iter_move` and `iter_swap` may throw.
 As a result, `noexcept` cannot be added to these two customization points even if all underlying iterators never throw in their `iter_move` and `iter_swap`.
-However, implementations can add a condtional `noexcept` if their implementation of `concat_view`'s iterator can never be in a valueless state.
+However, implementations can add a conditional `noexcept` if their implementation of `concat_view`'s iterator can never be in a valueless state.

 ## Implementation experience

 `views::concat` has been implemented in [@rangev3], with equivalent semantics as proposed here.
-We also have implemented a version that directly follows the proposed wording below without issue [@ours].
+The authors also implemented a version that directly follows the proposed wording below without any issue [@ours].

 # Wording